 Ans :

 Q. 5.
 A beautiful poem is meant to be recited.
 Listen to the teacher reading to you the following pairs of words from the poem.
-Then repeat the words after the teacher and practice the pronunciation of each word.
+Then repeat the words after the teacher and practise the pronunciation of each word.
 This will help you recite the poem.

 6. Let’s go back to the poem once more and note the following: